ihommani/ihommani.github.io/content/technical/rebasing.md

 ## Git and branching
 From my point of view, git branching system is really THE killer feature of git.
 To make things simple, we can consider a branch as pointer to a git commit.
 It's nothing more.
 Simple insn't it ?
-Branches are hence lightweight objects we can create, merge and rebase at will.
+Branches are hence lightweight objects we can create at will.
-It's the action of rebasing which interest me, and in particular in association with the onto option.
+The reason to make a branch is to isolate developments from one another.
+So if something takes more than 5 minutes to developp, you highly should condider to create a branch.
+When you're done you generally want to merge or rebase the branch you've created on the principal branch (the one used to release your application)
+So depending on which branch you are, you may have different features.
+Now suppose we have the following configuration:

+We have the main branch used to release the application.
+Test branch wich is the one used to test new added features.
+To add new feature

 With git when you create branch you can precise a base to that branch.
 By default it's the current branch but it can be whatever branch.
 Just type the following command: